nwtnni/simple-symbol/README.md

 - Single thread only (uses `thread_local!` macro)
 - Allocates every `String` twice (once as a `HashMap` key, once as a `Vec` entry)
+- Currently no garbage-collecting mechanism for unused cached Strings.